What better way to start the new year than with a post about mistakes.

 And here’s how it looks for supply zones.

 There’s a bit of a knack to drawing the zones correctly, but if you spend a couple days on it, it shouldn’t be too hard to pick up.
-My supply and demand trading guide goes into much more detail, so check that out if you want learn more.
+My drawing supply and demand zones guide goes into much more detail, so check that out if you want learn more.

 And last, but not least, we have trading old zones.